BrickMMO/parts-about/v1/parts-v1-process.markdown

 4. Information on individual parts.
 5. Information on individual minifigures.

 There is no backend for this project.
-Currenly all backend functionality in completed by importing the raw [Rebrickable](https://rebrickable.com/downloads/) SQL files.
+Currently all backend functionality in completed by importing the raw [Rebrickable](https://rebrickable.com/downloads/) SQL files.
 In the future the import can be automated and run once a month using [CRON](https://en.wikipedia.org/wiki/Cron).

 ***

 ### Completed by Instructor

 The [parts-v1](https://github.com/BrickMMO/parts-v1) includes a basic PHP core also used in [flow-v1](https://github.com/BrickMMO/flow-v2) and [stop-start-continue-v1](https://github.com/BrickMMO/stop-start-continue-v1).
+The core is available in the [php-w3css-core](https://github.com/codeadamca/php-w3css-core) repo.

 There are twelve tables for this project provided by [Rebrickable](https://rebrickable.com/downloads/):